2015

 Department of Health and Social Care

-Concerns summary Organizers of an unlicensed rave failed to provide medical assistance, delayed calling emergency services, and operated in an unsafe venue with poor ventilation.
+Concerns summary (AI summary) Organizers of an unlicensed rave failed to provide medical assistance, delayed calling emergency services, and operated in an unsafe venue with poor ventilation.
 Police lacked sufficient powers to intervene effectively in squatted commercial premises.

 All Responded